Neighborhood On Edge As Police Investigate Suspicious Deaths - NewsBreak

 Related

-BROWN COUNTY, WI (WTAQ-WLUK) — The Brown County Sheriff’s Office reports a tragic ending to a nearly two-day search for a missing teen in Brown County.
-Authorities say 17-year-old Daniela Velazqeuez’s body was found Tuesday morning in a rural area in the Town of Wrightstown, and it’s believed she died of hypothermia.
+BROWN COUNTY, Wis.
+(WLUK) -- The Brown County Sheriff’s Office reports a tragic ending to a nearly two-day search for a missing teen in Brown County.
+Authorities say 17-year-old Daniela Velazqeuez's body was found Tuesday morning in a rural area in the Town of Wrightstown, and it’s believed she died of hypothermia.

 Oconto Schools Locked Down After Report of Suspicious Activity at High School